JacobMcAuley/foundry-patrol/README.md

 ### IMPORTANT / BUGS
 **Remember to back up your world before using mods**

 Bugs are inevitable, despite my best efforts to remove all that I could find.
-If you happen to locate any or if something doesn't appear to work as inteded, please don't hesitate to contact me on Discord at (JacobMcAuley#3461).
+If you happen to locate any or if something doesn't appear to work as intended, please don't hesitate to contact me on Discord at (JacobMcAuley#3461).
 I will correct the issue and push it out as soon as possible.

 That being said here are all the known issues at the moment:
 1. Group selecting tokens for deletion while patrolling is active *sometimes* results in an error message occuring.
 Hit F5 to refresh to fix.